The Story of Melvin J. Schenck | An American Hero

 The mood in the room was somber.

-Another doctor arrived about an hour later.
-And after consulting with Dr. Sullivan agreed there wasn’t much that could be done.
+Another doctor arrived about an hour later and, after consulting with Dr. Sullivan, agreed there wasn’t much that could be done.

 Joseph slowly dropped into a chair near his cousin, and began to recall the details from their last visit together.